 The Western Bay of Plenty Primary Health Organisation supports healthy lifestyles and quality health care services in our local communities.
 We provide funding to 31 general practices in the Bay of Plenty.

-Self-isolation means avoiding situations where you could infect other people.
-This means any situation where you may come in close contact with others (face to face contact closer than one metre for more than 15 minutes), such as social gatherings, work, school, childcare centres, university, faith-based gatherings, aged care and healthcare facilities, prisons, sports gatherings, restaurants, and all public gatherings.
+People who are feeling unwell must self-isolate which means avoiding situations where you could infect other people.
+This means any situation where you may come in close contact with others (face to face contact closer than two metres for more than 15 minutes).

 Coronaviruses are a large and diverse family of viruses which include the common cold.
 Symptoms include fever, coughing and difficulty breathing.